 Direct: 972-941-4453

-Federal Court Upholds First Responder’s Right to Wear Beard on Duty as Expression of Faith
+First Responder Reaches $400,000 Settlement Securing Right to Wear Beard on Duty as Expression of Faith

 A victory for religious freedom in the workplace for all first responders.

-Alexander Smith, a devout African-American Christian and ordained minister, works as an Air Mask Technician for the Atlantic City Fire Department.
+A devout African-American Christian and ordained minister, Alex works as an Air Mask Technician for the Atlantic City Fire Department.
 Alex’s faith and conscience require him to wear a short beard, in accordance with Scripture and to set a godly example for his congregation.
 Alex’s administrative role within the fire department is to fit masks and refill air tanks for firefighters engaged in fire suppression.
-Because he is not required to fight fires or wear an air mask, Alex’s beard would have no impact on his own or others’ safety.
+Because he is not required to fight fires or wear an air mask, Alex’s beard would not impact his own or others’ safety.
 But the Department unconstitutionally refused to grant his request for a religious beard accommodation.
-Smith appealed to the Third Circuit after a lower court refused to recognize his constitutional right to an accommodation.
+Alex appealed to the Third Circuit after a lower court refused to recognize his constitutional right to an accommodation, and the Third Circuit ruled decisively in favor of religious freedom in the workplace.

 ###